MythicDrops/MythicDrops/docs/config_yml.md

 ## All entries in this section have a maximum value of
 ## 1.0 (100%) and a minimum value of 0.0 (0%).
 drops:
+  ## This represents the drop strategy used to determine drops from the plugin.
+  ## Can include strategies from other plugins as well.
+  ##
+  ## Currently provided strategies by MythicDrops:
+  ## - single (one drop per mob at most)
+  ## - multiple (one drop per mob per type of drop at most)
+  strategy: single
   ## This is the chance for a mob to get items at all.
   item-chance: 1.0
   ## This is the chance for a mob to spawn with a tiered item.